fhirfly/fhirpower/README.md

 ## Introduction

 FHIR (Fast Healthcare Interoperability Resources) is a standard for exchanging healthcare information electronically.
 FHIR resources are often represented in JSON format, which can contain nested structures.
-Kindling simplifies the process of converting these nested structures into flat labeled dictionaries, making it easier for downstream applications such as natural language processing and data analysis.
+FHIR Power converts these nested structures into flat labeled dictionaries, making it easier for downstream applications such as natural language processing and data analysis.

 ## Installation